jddunn/restless/README.md

 3725/4148 [=========================>....] - ETA: 22s - loss: 0.5980 - acc: 0.7034
 ```
 ---------------------------------------------------
 After just one epoch, we have an accuracy of 70%, maxing out at 75% around 3-4 epochs.
 Given that this is just a preliminary model with just a basic amount of feature engineering done, these results are really promising.
+The default dataset the HANN script looks for is `./malware-dataset.csv`.

 ---------------------------------------------------
 Example program usage (CLI):